lifeBalance/mongo-express/README/authentication.md

 # Authentication
 Authentication allows us to restrict access to our web-app to people that have logged in (aka signed in).
 In order to log in, we may require users to register in our database using a username and a password, or use a system that allows them to use the same credentials they use on other social apps such as Facebook, Twitter or even Github.

-Even though we could roll up our own authentication system, is preferable to use a reliable third party module.
+Authentication is a big and important part in a serious web application.
+Although a bit difficult and a big responsibility, we could roll up our own authentication system, but most of the times is preferable to rely on a third party module.
 In this case we have chosen a well known module named [Passport][1], for several reasons:

+* There's a wide community of users and developers behind it and constantly releasing updates that fix security issues or introduce new cool features.
 * It supports more than 300 **authentication strategies**, including:

   * Local authentication using User name and password, which is the most widely used way for websites to authenticate users.